Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 3. Private Cloud Storage

 The amount of satisfaction cloud storage can never be underestimated.
-In case you are storing your sensitive data in a cloud-based system, it’s always scary to store the information on the cloud.
+In case you are storing your sensitive data in a cloud-based system, it’s always scary to store the information in the cloud.

 NAS Vs SAN: Comparison Table